 The percentage of applicants to a program or institution who are offered admission; also called the admit rate.

 The process by which an institution’s academic programs are reviewed by external agencies that evaluate the institution’s ability to deliver the education it promises.
 Regional accreditation for UH Mānoa comes from Western Association of Schools and Colleges Accreditation (WASC).
-The professional schools and various other programs are accredited by their separate professional groups.
+Professional schools and various other programs are accredited by their separate professional groups.
 Click here for a list of accredited programs at UH Mānoa.

 Applicant who is offered admission to a degree-granting program at an institution (Common Data Set).

-An institution similar to UH Mānoa in many respects, such as student headcount, level and span of degree programs, scope, and mission; possesses characteristics that we aspire to achieve.
+An institution similar to UH Mānoa in many respects, such as student headcount, level and span of degree programs, scope, and mission; that possesses characteristics we aspire to achieve.
 Click here for a list of benchmark institutions.

 An institutional classification structure developed by the Carnegie Foundation for the Advancement of Teaching and used to identify groups of roughly comparable institutions.
 Classifications are based on a number of characteristics, including highest degree awarded and level of research activity.
-UH Mānoa’s classification is Research Universities (very high research activity).
+UH Mānoa’s classification is Research University (very high research activity).